Keep Your Custom Apparel Looking Great

 Avoid High Heat

-Dryers are no good for heat-transferred and screen-printed designs.
+Dryers are no good for customer printed apparel designs.
 They can lead to cracked, faded designs.
 If you must use the dryer, put it on the lowest possible heat setting and leave your garments inside out.

 We've just discussed how bad heat can be for customized garments, but sometimes you've got to iron your clothes.
 Use a pressing cloth (thin cotton towel) if you have to iron over a design.
 The cloth will provide some protection.
 Always iron on the wrong side of the garment, and use the lowest heat setting possible.